36. Application Exercise: Version 16

 def index() -> tuple:

-# Redirect to /init-session/html
+# redirect to /init-session/html

 return redirect(url_for("init_session", type_response="html"), status.HTTP_302_FOUND)